Topic: DMD0497

 BX-P-ECOMEX

-The BX-P-ECOMEX is a secondary Ethernet port for BRX CPUs that already have an on-board Ethernet port (BX-DM1E-xxx).
-Because it is a secondary Ethernet port, the CPU's TCP stack will automatically route the Ethernet packets through the proper Ethernet port based on the destination IP address.
-To make the routing work the ECOMEX must have a TCP/IP configuration that places it on a different subnet than the on-board Ethernet port.
-This is analogous to having a second NIC in your PC in that both of the PC's NICs must be on different subnets.
-Note: since this POM is only a secondary Ethernet port; it will only work in a BRX CPU that already has a primary (on-board) Ethernet port (BX-DM1E); it does not work in BX-DM1 CPUs.
+The BX-P-ECOMEXClosed is a secondary Ethernet port for BRX CPUs that already have an on-board Ethernet port. is a secondary Ethernet port for BRX CPUs that already have an on-board Ethernet port (BX-DM1E-xxx).
+Because it is only a secondary Ethernet port, the CPU's TCP stack will automatically route the Ethernet packets through the proper Ethernet port based on the destination IP address.
+This routing operation can only work properly when the ECOMEX is configured with an IP setup that places it on a different subnet than the on-board Ethernet port.
+This is analogous to having a second NIC in a PC which also requires that each of the PC's NICs be configured for different subnets.
+For example, one port configured to use 10.1.1.0 / 255.255.255.0 and the other configured to use 192.168.1.0 / 255.255.255.0.

 Default means the TCP stack will route the packets to the first Ethernet port that can process the packet; on CPUs without a Secondary port (BX-P-ECOMEX) installed, this will always be the on-board port.
 This is also the proper selection for backwards compatibility with previous Do-more Technology versions and with H2-DM1E, T1H-DM1E, and BX-DM1 CPUs because they have no provision for a Secondary Ethernet port.